Mumax3-cQED/mumax3-cqed/README.md

 #### INSTALLATION IN *NIX SYSTEMS
 ---------------------------------

 It is required to install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-This mumax3-cqed software has been tested in Windows 10 with [CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-10.2-download-archive) and Debian GNU/Linux (Debian 12 Bookworm) with [CUDA Toolkit 12.0](https://developer.nvidia.com/cuda-12-0-0-download-archive), it is also required to install git.
+This mumax3-cqed software has been tested in Windows 10 with [CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-10.2-download-archive) and Debian GNU/Linux (Debian 12 Bookworm) with [CUDA Toolkit 12.0](https://developer.nvidia.com/cuda-12-0-0-download-archive), it is also required to install `git`.
 Follow [this guide](https://www.server-world.info/en/note?os=Debian_12&p=nvidia&f=1) to install CUDA 12.0 in Debian 12 Bookworm.

 The installation process on *NIX systems takes place with the following commands: